Embassy of Afghanistan

 Photo: Wjfox2005, Public domain.

-Brompton, sometimes called Old Brompton, survives in name as a ward in the Royal Borough of Kensington and Chelsea in London.
+Brompton, sometimes called Old Brompton, is an area in the Royal Borough of Kensington and Chelsea in London.
 Until the latter half of the 19th century it was a scattered village made up mostly of market gardens in the county of Middlesex.

 Embassy of Afghanistan